 Note the following when you make your payment:

-1. Phoenix accepts personal checks, cashier’s checks, Money Gram, Money order, and credit card (3% transaction fee).
+1. Phoenix accepts personal checks, cashier’s checks and Money order.

-2. On all checks, cashier’s checks, Money Gram, to include your name and rental property address.
+2. On all checks, cashier’s checks, money orders, to include your name and rental property address.

 3. Make check payable to “Phoenix Realty”.

-4. If you are late once or write us a bad check, all future rent will need to be in the forms of a cashier’s check or cash.
+4. If you write us a bad check, all future rent will need to be in the forms of a cashier’s check or cash.
 No exception.

 5. Rent is considered paid on the day we receive your check.
 If you are mailing to us, make sure it is sent early enough to ensure the mail arrives on the date due.
 We are not responsible for loss mail or is the mailman.
 It is your responsibility to ensure the rent is paid.